danvratil/vscode-qtdoc/README.md

 ### Why a Special Extension for Qt?

 Unlike most C++ projects, Qt keeps its API documentation in the `.cpp` files.
-Therefore whe developing against Qt, the C++ Intellisense cannot see it, since it only has access to Qt header files.
+Therefore when developing against Qt, the C++ Intellisense cannot see it, since it only has access to Qt header files.

 Qt instead compiles its documentation into a properietary QCH (Qt Compressed